-I think all our jaws hit the floor over the weekend when Laura Whitmore posted *that* picture on Instagram.
+I think all our jaws hit the floor when Laura Whitmore posted *that* picture on Instagram.

-The presenter and UNICEF ambassador only gave birth a couple of weeks ago in late March and yet here was this Instagram post captioned ‘Celeb Juice New Series!’
+The presenter and UNICEF ambassador had only gave birth a couple of weeks ago last March and yet here was this Instagram post captioned ‘Celeb Juice New Series!’
 Laura stunned in a little black dress that was elegant and absolutely tiny.
 Fans and celebs alike were floored by how put together and back on her feet the presenter looked.

 ‘You look incredible.
 How did you just have a baby?!’